In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-The landscape generated with the random forest based \SPOT run from Example~\ref{ex:plotKrig} shown in Fig.~\ref{fig:plotSpotContourKrigingRes} and the landscape from Example~\ref{ex:resK}, which used the Kriging-based \SPOT run, differ.
-We can check if longer runs increase the similarities.
+The landscape generated with the random forest based \texttt{SPOT} run and the landscape from the Example, which used the Kriging-based \texttt{SPOT} run, differ.
+We can check whether longer runs increase the similarities.